 A huge advantage of a nontraditional business line of credit is convenience.
 The credit line is there when needed and can be used for business-related expenses.

-Funds can be drawn from as needed, making it an excellent option for businesses wanting to protect themselves with a financial safeguard.
+Funds can be drawn as needed, making it an excellent option for businesses wanting to protect themselves with a financial safeguard.
 For example, many borrowers use a credit line as a cash reserve.
 It allows businesses to plan for the unplanned.

 When emergencies and unanticipated expenses happen, access to a credit line helps things run smoothly.
 Because funds replenish as they're repaid, companies can continue to tap into the pool of funds through different stages of their business growth, so long as the credit line remains open.